jneen/jneen.net/content/pages/about.md

 I'm a [hacker][github], a systems engineer, a musician, and a student of nonviolence.

-**NOTICE**: I am looking for a job!
-I live in South Berkeley, and I would prefer an arrangement such that I don't have to ride the BART into San Francisco 5 days a week.

-Also, I will never work for (or "informally connect with") any company unless it is a) a place where a good friend of mine works, or b) is using one of my open-source projects, or c) has a strong social-justice mission.
+**NOTICE**: I will never work for (or "informally connect with") any company unless it is a) a place where a good friend of mine works, or b) is using one of my open-source projects, or c) has a strong social-justice mission.
 To save everyone time and emails, if you represent a company and email me for any reason, please explain why your company fits one of these conditions.  **Any emails failing to do this will be marked as spam, no questions asked.**
-(Updated Saturday, 15 Dec 2012)
+(Updated Friday, 1 Feb 2013)

 [github]: https://github.com/jayferd